CodePay · Fintech Startup · 2025.07 — Now

 Decision

 Redesigned with auto-focus jump logic, input highlighting, and confirm disabled until all fields pass validation.
-Payment App v2.1.7

-Principle 3: Reduce cognitive load at the moment of action
+Reduce cognitive load at the moment of action

 Attention is finite.
 Every extra element competing for focus at a critical moment is a cost paid in mistakes and slowness.
 Good design doesn’t ask people to ignore what’s irrelevant — it just doesn’t show it.